 Medically reviewed by Rosanna Sutherby, PharmD on May 15, 2020.
 Written by Libby Pellegrini.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-To boost your vitamin D levels, your best bet is to go out and get some sunlight – instead of just turning to your diet (since most foods don’t naturally have vitamin D).
+To boost your vitamin D levels, your best bet is to go out and get some sun exposure—instead of just turning to your diet (since most foods don’t naturally have vitamin D).

-That also means that if you’re not regularly getting very much sunlight, you could very well be vitamin D deficient (which you can detect with an at-home vitamin D blood test).
+That also means that if you’re not regularly getting very much sun exposure, you could very well be vitamin D deficient (which you can detect with an at-home vitamin D blood test).

 If so, you aren’t alone: researchers estimate that about 40% of adults in the United States are vitamin D deficient, which can lead to symptoms like fatigue, depression, and joint pain.